refoldingcrystal/game-of-pure-biscuit/README.md

 My entry for Brackey Game Jam 2025.2

-Game is basically implementation of GOPS (Game of Pure Strategy), but ith biscuits!
+Game is basically a implementation of GOPS (Game of Pure Strategy), but with biscuits!

 ## How to play